Florida Tech Facts And Figures

 See Board of Trustees.

-The 15-acre public Botanical Garden, as featured in the AAA Florida Tour Guide, winds through the heart of campus.
+The 15-acre public Joy and Gordon Patterson Botanical Garden, as featured in the AAA Florida Tour Guide, winds through the heart of campus.
 Affectionately nicknamed "The Jungle," it contains more than 200 palms, bamboos and other rare and common specimens.
-The Botanical Garden is also home to Melbourne’s original “little red schoolhouse.”
+Patterson Botanical Garden is also home to Melbourne’s original “little red schoolhouse.”
 A self-guided walking tour is available and certain garden spaces may be booked for wedding ceremonies.

-The Florida Tech campus sits about two miles from downtown Melbourne, two miles from Orlando-Melbourne International Airport, six miles from the nearest beach, 45 miles to NASA—Kennedy Space Center, and 75 miles to the Orlando area.
-Melbourne has the 5th most concentrated high-tech workforce in the United States.
+The Florida Tech campus sits about 2 miles from downtown Melbourne, 2 miles from Melbourne Orlando International Airport, 6 miles from the nearest beach, 45 miles to NASA—Kennedy Space Center, and 75 miles to the Orlando area.
+The Milken Institute ranks the Palm Bay-Melbourne-Titusville, Florida, MSA the No. 10 best-performing tier one large city in the U.S.

-There are 289 full-time and 104 part-time faculty at the Melbourne campus.
-92% of full-time teaching faculty have a Ph.D. or other terminal degree appropriate to their field.
+There are 424 faculty at Florida Tech.
+About 74% of full-time teaching faculty have a Ph.D. or other terminal degree appropriate to their field.
 Faculty experts may be contacted for consulting services and media commentary.

 Florida Tech is an independent, not-for-profit university with a total budget of approximately $200 million.